! END: CSS -->Skip to Main Content

-Our priority is to make DiscoverE your first stop.
-Finding e-books in discoverE begins when you conduct your first search.
-On the left-hand side of the results screen, you will be able to select to show only on "Full Access Online" or "eBooks."
-If you wish to limit a search just to ebooks, you can also use the Advanced Search and select material type: eBooks.
+Our priority is to make the Library Search your first stop for accessing e-book content accessible at Emory Libraries.
+Finding e-books in Lo Library Search begins when you conduct your first search.
+On the left-hand side of the results screen, you will be able to select (filter) titles available online, and limit to books.
+You can also perform an advanced search, and combine fields, and limit to just online access. .

 You have 3 main options when you are browsing the Internet to determine if Emory owns or subscribes to a book or journal.